Jimmar/Permission-Please/README.md

 ## Warning
 It should work fine, but I haven't tested it a lot, submit any issues you find.

+## What's next
+Detect if user disabled the permission [picked don't ask again] and give an option to open settings to enable the permission

 ## Special Thanks
 [Noodlecake studios](http://www.noodlecake.com/)